Decor (& Furniture) for Empty Wall Space

 Engage the Senses

 Once you have a plan and a few wall decor ideas, consider your placement of mirrors, artwork and tall furnishings in the room.
-There are a few things to think about before you pick up the hammer and nails:
+Before you pick up the hammer and nails, there are a few things to think about:

 - Gallery Wall: Cluster framed prints or family photos to create a stunning gallery wall.
 Visualize your arrangement by using painter's tape to plot out picture placement.
 Experiment with various configurations before you commit to a layout.

 - Oversized: Using large blank wall decor allows you to cover more space with fewer items.
 Simply leaning an oversized mirror against a bedroom wall creates the illusion of openness with the added benefit of reflected light, while a single large piece of art makes a big statement.

 - Avoid Overcrowding: Too many items can result in a cluttered presentation.
 Whether you're hanging artwork, arranging furniture or placing tall sculptures, allow the walls to frame each piece by placing them a few inches apart.

 Putting it all Together